 As we neared Flåm, a trip of mountain goats trotted along the road in front of us, bleating as more of the animals emerged from behind shrubs dotting the cliffside to join the herd.
 They paid no attention to us as we cycled between them, and eventually turned off the path and disappeared over a ridge, heading back home to their dairy farm.
 Just another day in the Norwegian countryside.

 We pulled back into the village late that afternoon, as the sun shone over the colourful wooden buildings lining the harbour creating sparkling reflections off the emerald water.
 Though only a few hours had passed, it felt like we’d experienced a lifetime of adventure—and immediately wanted to do it all over again.

-- Train tickets can be purchased online or at the train station in Flåm.
+Flam train tickets can be purchased online or at the train station in Flåm.
 Advance reservations are recommended, as the tiny village is a popular spot for day-trippers, welcoming an estimated one million visitors per year—not bad for a town of 400 people!

 If you have a full day in Flåm, it’s possible to enjoy a fjord safari in the morning and do the railway/cycling trip in the afternoon.

 YOU MIGHT ALSO ENJOY:

 SHARE THE PINSPIRATION!
-CLICK THE IMAGE BELOW TO PIN:
+CLICK THE IMAGES BELOW TO PIN: